simonebraga/software_engineering_project_2020/RASD/RASD.md

 * **G2**	Users must be allowed to access to anonymous and aggregated data.
 * **G3**	Authorities must be allowed to access to all the data without restrictions.
-* **G4**	When available, data provided from municipalities must be integrated into SafeStreets.
+* **G4**	When available, data provided from municipality must be integrated into SafeStreets.
 * **G5**	SafeStreets must suggest possible interventions according to data that have been collected.
 * **G6**	SafeStreets must be able to generate traffic tickets using MTS.
-* **G7**	Data provided to generate fines must be checked to guarantee their reliability.
+* **G7**	Data provided to generate traffic tickets must be checked to guarantee their reliability.
 * **G8**	SafeStreets must provide statistics on issued tickets.

 ### Scope